CLEVELAND, OH, May 18 /CNW/ - Summer is just around the corner, and as

 Be alarmed.
 Ensure that certified carbon monoxide and smoke alarms are tested and

-properly installed outside all sleeping areas of your cottage or boat.
+properly installed outside all sleeping areas of your beach house or

 Pest check.
-When opening your cottage for the season, carefully inspect all
+When opening your house for the season, carefully inspect all

 appliances for damage from rodents or insects.

 Be prepared.
-Ensure boats and cottages are equipped with proper safety equipment in
+Ensure boats and houses are equipped with proper safety equipment in

 the event of an emergency, including first aid kits and fire